mtlynch/mtlynch.io/_pages/book-reports.md

 * [Amazon link](https://amzn.to/2PGxPoU)
 * [Full notes](/book-reports/happy-city)

-Given how much urban design affects our lives, it's surprising how little we think about it and how little input we have into it.
-This book was eye-opening in terms of the way I think about cities and how its citizens interact with them.
-I took for granted the idea that cities should be friendly to car-travel, but the book highlights many ways in which a focus on making cities car-friendly makes them worse for everyone.
-It was interesting to see how many benefits come from designing cities to prioritize pedestrian and bicycle transit over cars.
+Given how much urban design affects our lives, it's surprising how little we think about and participate in it.
+This book was eye-opening in terms of the way I look at cities and how its inhabitants interact with them.

+I took for granted the idea that cities should be friendly to car-travel, but the book highlights many ways in which a focus on car-friendliness makes cities worse overall.
+It was interesting to see examples of how cities can flourish when they prioritize the needs of pedestrians, bicyclists, and public transit.

 <div style="clear: both;"></div>